greglobinski/dev.greglobinski.com/content/posts/2018-07-09--custom-social-share-buttons-gatsby-1/index.md

 ## Customize it

 That's only a first step.
-The title of this blog post is **How to add custom social share buttons to GatsbyJS blog**, but these ones you have just added are using a `react-custom-share` built-in button theme.
+In the title of this blog post is **custom social share buttons**, but these ones you have just added are using a `react-custom-share` built-in button theme.

 But you have not to stay with a built-in theme.
 You can override any of the built-in theme's style and get the look you want.